leonfoks/coretran/README.md

 This installs coretran into the current [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).
-While conda has its roots in Python, it packages its own set of C, C++, and Fortran compilers, making it a great choice for building libraries in these languages, as well.
+While conda has its roots in Python, it packages its own set of C, C++, and Fortran compilers, making it useful for building libraries in these languages, as well.

 #### Environments